aleblanc70/SlackIPSenderCore/SlackIPSenderCore/Docker/DockerCommand.md

-Download image and running dotnet --info
+**Download image and running dotnet --info**
 ```
-docker run --rm -it microsoft/dotnet:2.1-runtime dotnet --info
+pi@raspberrypi:~ $ docker run --rm -it microsoft/dotnet:2.1-runtime dotnet --info
 ```
-Is Equal because docker is multi-arch so on download it know from what architecture is running from.
+**Is Equal because docker is multi-arch so on download it know from what architecture is running from.**
 ```
 docker run --rm -it microsoft/dotnet:2.1-runtime-stretch-slim-arm32v7 dotnet --info
 ```
-To Remove am image base on a TAG
+**To Remove am image base on a TAG**
 ```
 pi@raspberrypi:~ $ docker images -a
 REPOSITORY          TAG                                IMAGE ID            CREATED             SIZE